nosferathoo/pico-raw-video-on-16x10LED/README.md

 ## Program and installation

 The program was written in Python using *Thonny IDE* based on an example program from 16x10 matrix LED grid SDK.
-Use Thonny IDE to install MicroPython on your Raspberry Pi Pico and then upload everything in the *Pico* folder.
+Use Thonny IDE to install MicroPython on your Raspberry Pi Pico and then upload everything in the [pico](pico) folder.
 You can replace *output.raw* file with your raw video.
 Additionally, I've implemented BOOTSEL button handling so you can change video brightness on the fly.

 This is how it works in daylight: